scfurl/m3addon/README.md

 ### Load h5

-Data can be loaded from a vector of folders as such:
+A monocle3 cds can be created from a vector of folders as such:

 ```
 cds<-load_cellranger_data_h5(folders)

 ```

-Data generated using the cellranger 'aggregate' function can be used as such (note that only 1 folder is allowed):
+Data generated using the cellranger 'aggregate' function can be used to create a monocle3 cds as follows:  (note that only 1 folder is currently supported)

 ```
 cds<-load_cellranger_data_h5(folder, aggregated=T)